alexmarqs/webscraper-greenhouse/README.md

-# Websrapper Green House API
+# Websraper Green House API

 My wife is checking every week a specific website to check if certain candidatures are already available.
 This is a very manual and boring task, so I decided to automate it.
 I will be using a Cron Job to check every week if the candidatures are available, and if so, I will send an email to my wife.
 It will be running only for a few weeks, after that I will stop it.

 ## API Endpoints

-- `/api/cron/greenhouse` - Web scrapper to check if the Green House is already available, if so, it will send a notification.
+- `/api/cron/greenhouse` - Web scraper to check if the Green House is already available, if so, it will send a notification.
 Pass a request parameter `?API_KEY=<your secret>` to authenticate the request.

 ## Requirements